nova-video-player/aos-avos/doc/audio_passthrough.md

 - **ARC/eARC not active**: HDMI caps won’t be seen; SPDIF route may be used instead.
 - **PCM decode after passthrough**: sample rate must be re-anchored to avoid A/V drift.
 - **Mode 2 A/V timing**: timing is based on logical PCM-equivalent duration via `fakeSize`. `fakeSize` is derived with multi-layered priority: **Parser Duration** > **Context FrameSize** > **Logical Base Units** (1536 for EAC3/AC3, 1280 for TrueHD).
 This ensures accurate clocking even with high packet cadences.
 - **Startup Fill Window**: All Mode 2 passthrough and AC3 recoding benefit from a centralized **Synthetic Fill Window** during startup, ensuring smooth wall-clock paced synchronization while the physical HAL buffer fills.
+The fill window uses effective latency (`static latency + mode2 calibration`), suppresses fill-start clamping until the passthrough playhead has proven it advances, and caps fill-exit rebasing against recent video progress.
+- **Mode 2 Calibration**: Calibration samples are accepted only while `audio_time` advances.
+Window A may apply a bounded provisional correction, and Window B must confirm the absolute target before the calibration is locked.
+Calibration bounds are asymmetric: audio-ahead corrections stay tight, while video-ahead/audio-late corrections may scale with reported passthrough latency up to a fixed cap.
+- **Physical Route Latency Limit**: Mode 2 calibration corrects AVOS' internal timing model, not unreported downstream latency added by a soundbar or AVR after HDMI/ARC.
+Format-specific external decode delay still requires a route/user offset outside the scheduler model.

 ## Debug Tips